“I have been struck again and again by how important measurement is to improving the human condition”Bill Gates, Co Founder of Microsoft

 Five Major Subcomponents of Mental Toughness

-The open and closed questions then generate scores for various aspects of mental toughness and mental health.
+The open and closed questions then generate scores about various aspects of mental toughness and mental health.
 It looks something like this when we get the email from Qualtrics.

 Overall Training Mental Toughness = 72 %